Ibasquare/Cyberwalingalaxia2022/doc/part1/index.rst

 Lab material
 ------------

-In this lab, you will explore many binary reverse engineering techinques.
+In this lab, you will explore many binary reverse engineering techniques.
 In this first part, you will use basic static analysis techniques on a set of binaries whose source code you do not have in order to achieve a basic understanding of their logic.

 The material for all lab parts can be downloaded ADD LINK TO ARCHIVE HERE.
 This zip archive contains one folder per part of the lab.
 Each folder contains the files for the corresponding part.